 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Taylors Island has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Taylors Island has few renters and college students.
 But the biggest reason it is quieter in Taylors Island than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Taylors Island may be for you.

-One of the nice things about Taylors Island is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Taylors Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 As is often the case in a small town, Taylors Island doesn't have a public transportation system that people use for their commute.

-The population of Taylors Island is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.56% of adults in Taylors Island have a bachelor's degree or even advanced degree.
+The education level of Taylors Island citizens is very high relative to the national average among all cities (21.84%): 35.56% of adults in Taylors Island have a bachelor's degree or even advanced degree.

 The per capita income in Taylors Island in 2022 was $56,692, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $226,768 for a family of four.